Green's function for chordal SLE curves: Introduction

 The Schramm-Loewner evolution (SLE) is a measure on the space of curves which was defined in the groundbreaking work of Schramm \cite{Sch}.
 It is the main universal object emerging as the scaling limit of many models from statistical physics.
 Since then the geometry of SLE curves has been studied extensively.
 See \cite{RS,Law1} for definition and properties of SLE.

 One of the most important functions associated to SLE (in general any random process) is the Green's function.
 Roughly, it can be defined as the normalized probability that SLE curve hits a set of $n\geq 1$ given points in its domain.
 See equation \eqref{mlti-green} for precise definition.
 For $n=1$, the existence of Green's function for chordal SLE was given in \cite{Law4} where conformal radius was used instead of Euclidean distance.
 For $n=2$, the existence was proved in \cite{LW} (again for conformal radius instead of Euclidean distance) following a method initiated by Beffara \cite{Bf}.
-Finally in \cite{LR1} the authors showed that Green's function as defined here (using Euclidean distance) exists for $n=1,2$ by modifying proofs in the above mentioned papers.
+Finally in \cite{LR1} the authors showed that Green's function as defined here (using Euclidean distance) exists for $n=1,2$, and obtained an explicit formula of the one-point Green's function for chordal SLE in the upper half plane (see (\ref{G(z)})).
 To the best of our knowledge, existence of Green's function for $n>2$ has not been proved so far.
 Our main goal in this paper is to show that Green's function exists for all $n\geq2$.
-In addition we find convergence rate and modulus of continuity of the Green's function, and provide sharp bounds for it.
+In addition we find convergence rate and modulus of continuity of the Green's functions, and provide sharp bounds for them.

 Chordal SLE$_\kappa$ ($\kappa>0$) in a simply connected domain $D$ is a probability measure on curves in $\lin D$ from one marked boundary point (or prime end) $a$ to another marked boundary point (or prime end) $b$.
 It is first defined in the upper half plane $\HH=\{z\in\C:\Imm z>0\}$ using chordal Loewner equation, and then extended to other domains by conformal maps.
 For $\kappa\ge 8$, the curve is space filling (\cite{RS}), i.e., it visits every point in the domain.
 In this paper we only consider SLE$_\kappa$ for $\kappa\in(0,8)$ and fix $\kappa$ throughout.
 It is known (\cite{Bf}) that SLE$_\kappa$ has Hausdorff dimension $d=1+\frac\kappa 8$.
 Let $z_1,\dots,z_n \in D$ be $n$ distinct points.
 The $n$-point Green's function for SLE$_\kappa$ (in $D$ from $a$ to $b$) at $z_1,\dots,z_n$ is defined by \BGE G_{(D;a,b)}(z_1,\dots,z_n) = \lim_{r_1,\dots,r_n \downarrow 0} \prod_{k=1}^n r_k^{d-2} \, \PP\Big [\bigcap_{k=1}^n\{\dist(z_k,\gamma) \leq r_k\}\Big ], \EDE provided the limit exists.
 By conformal invariance of SLE, we easily see that the Green's function satisfies conformal covariance.
 That is, if $G_{(\HH;0,\infty)}$ exists, then $G_{(D;a,b)}$ exists for any triple $(D;a,b)$, and if $g$ is a conformal map from $(D;a,b)$ onto $(\HH;0,\infty)$, then